Instructions

 Instructions with links

-in an instruction defines the inputs and outputs of a call to a specific function/operation in a submachine.
+Instructions may also delegate all or part of their implementation to functions/operations in submachines.
+Each link in an instruction defines the inputs and outputs of a call to a specific function/operation in a submachine.

-Assume we have a submachine with a single operation add
+Assume we have a submachine with a single operation add:

 machine SubMachine with